ILIFE Shinebot W400 · โ˜… 4.1 Best Budget Robot Mop Check price on Amazon →

 Charging time5 hours

-Is the ILIFE Shinebot W400 worth $349 in 2026?+
+Is the ILIFE Shinebot W400 worth the price in 2026?

 Yes, if you accept its limits.
 The Shinebot is a true wet washer at half the price of the Eufy X10 Pro Omni.
 It will not vacuum, will not map your home, and will not auto-clean its mop.
 What it does, it does well: actual wet floor washing on hard surfaces.

-Shinebot W400 vs Eufy X10 Pro Omni: which is better?+
+Shinebot W400 vs Eufy X10 Pro Omni: which is better?

 The Eufy is smarter, vacuums and mops, and self-cleans at the dock.
 The Shinebot only mops, navigates randomly, and needs manual cleaning.
 The Eufy is twice the price.
 If you only have hard floors and want a budget mop-only robot, the Shinebot wins on value.
 For everything else, save up for the Eufy.

-Does it actually wash, not just wipe?+
+Does it actually wash, not just wipe?

 Yes, this is the differentiator.
 The Shinebot has a separate dirty-water tank that lifts the used water off the floor, and a brush roller that scrubs while it washes.
 Most cheap robot mops just drag a wet pad around and smear the dirt.
 The Shinebot delivers genuinely cleaner floors after a run.

-How does navigation work without mapping?+
+How does navigation work without mapping?

 The Shinebot uses random bumper-based navigation.
 It bumps into a wall, turns, and continues.
 In a home with open floor plans, it covers the area reasonably well over 90 minutes.
 In rooms with complex furniture or many obstacles, expect missed spots.
 For a 500 square foot kitchen and dining area, coverage is fine.

-Can it handle pet accidents?+
+Can it handle pet accidents?

 Yes for fresh accidents, partially for dried.
-We tested with a fresh urine puddle on tile (Shinebot cleared it in one pass) and a dried 24-hour stain (took 2 passes plus a manual spot pre-treatment).
+We compared with a fresh urine puddle on tile (Shinebot cleared it in one pass) and a dried 24-hour stain (took 2 passes plus a manual spot pre-treatment).
 For pet households, the Shinebot is a reasonable budget choice.

-๐Ÿ“… Update log
+Update log